How blockchain companies will disrupt the Real Estate industry in 2018

 To solve these issues, startup founders are thinking of implementing blockchain technology in the real estate industry.

 To show the most common use cases of blockchain in real estate, we have selected 14 companies that are developing blockchain platforms in this sector and ranked them according to the following criteria: availability of live product/beta/MVP; money raised; roadmap stage; scalability; and CB ranking (where appropriate).

 Be aware that some of the platforms on this list might still be at the early stages of their development or even at the concept stage.

 Money raised: $15 million

-Propy is an international real estate marketplace with decentralized title registry.
-Finance Magnates report that in September 2017, Propy ICO raised $15 million in its PRO Token Sale to put the global real estate market on the blockchain.
-In August 2017, the startup collaborated with the government of Ukraine to allow foreign investors buy real estate based on blockchain.
+Propy is an international real estate marketplace with a decentralized title registry.
+Finance Magnates reported that in September 2017, Propy ICO raised $15 million in its PRO Token Sale to put the global real estate market on the blockchain.
+In August 2017, the startup collaborated with the government of Ukraine to allow foreign investors to buy real estate based on blockchain.
 As a result, in October 2017, TechCrunch founder Michael Arrington bought an apartment in Kiev via a blockchain transaction.
 Propy also partnered with Leju Holdings Limited, a real estate services provider in China, with the same purpose: to facilitate online blockchain real estate purchases by foreign investors.